Variance bounding of delayed-acceptance kernels

-for some $D>0$. \end{enumerate} The MHIS and RWM have been used since the early days of MCMC \cite[e.g.][]{Tierney:1994}; conditions under which they are geometrically ergodic (and, hence, variance bounding) have been well studied; see, for example, \cite{Liu:1996} and \cite{MengTweed:1996} for the MHIS and \cite{MengTweed:1996}, \cite{RobTweed1996RWM} and \cite{JarnHans2000} for the RWM.
+for some $D>0$. \end{enumerate} In Proposals of type 2, 3 and 4, $\lambda$ is often referred to as the scale parameter of the proposal.
+The MHIS and RWM have been used since the early days of MCMC \cite[e.g.][]{Tierney:1994}; conditions under which they are geometrically ergodic (and, hence, variance bounding) have been well studied; see, for example, \cite{Liu:1996} and \cite{MengTweed:1996} for the MHIS and \cite{MengTweed:1996}, \cite{RobTweed1996RWM} and \cite{JarnHans2000} for the RWM.
 Essentially, for the MHIS the proposal, $q$, must not have lighter tails than the target, and for the RWM the target must have suffiently smooth and exponentially decreasing tails.
 The MALA was introduced in \cite{Besag1994} and was analysed in \cite{RobTweed1996MALA}, in which the truncated MALA was also introduced.
 The MALA can be much more efficient than the RWM in moderate to high dimensions.
 As with the RWM, for geometric ergodicity the MALA requires exponentially decreasing tails, but if the tails decrease too quickly, $\Norm{\nabla \log \pi}$ grows too quickly and the MALA can fail to be geometrically ergodic.
 The truncated MALA circumvents this problem.

 In \cite{BGLR:2015} it is shown that the geometric ergodicity of an RWM algorithm need not be inherited by the resulting DA algorithm.